Support for you

 If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service.
 Please visit the I need help now webpage for further information.

 Meeting with one of our mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
 It offers you the chance to focus on and understand your difficulties.

-We will listen, offer support and understanding, while at the same time be accepting of your values, attitudes and life-style in a non-judgemental way.
+We will listen and offer support and understanding while simultaneously accepting your values, attitudes and lifestyle in a non-judgmental way.

-Our 1:1 work with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
-In these rare instances we will seek to discuss any potential sharing of confidential information with you in advance (see a copy of our MHWT Student Agreement Form for more information).
+Our one-to-one work with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
+In these rare instances, we will seek to discuss any potential sharing of confidential information with you in advance (see our Student Agreement for more information).

 If you are allocated an appointment, our focus will be on developing your strengths, skills and resources to cope.
 We help you to find the answers.